ibm-cloud-docs/containers/cs_secure.md

     </tr>
     <tr>
       <td>Secure communication via TLS</td>
       <td>To use {{site.data.keyword.containerlong_notm}}, you must authenticate with the service by using your credentials.
 When you are authenticated, {{site.data.keyword.containerlong_notm}} generates TLS certificates that encrypt the communication to and from the Kubernetes API server and etcd data store to ensure a secure end-to-end communication between the worker nodes and the Kubernetes master.
-These certificates are never shared across clusters or across Kubernetes master components. </td>
+These certificates are never shared across clusters or across Kubernetes master components.<p class="tip">Need to revoke existing certificates and create new certificates for your cluster?
+Check out [Rotating CA certificates in your cluster](#cert-rotate).</p></td>
     </tr>
     <tr>
       <td>OpenVPN connectivity to worker nodes</td>